lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

   * Secrets:
     * JPM_CLIENT_ID
       * Client ID of the service registered in the [Jednotné přihlášení MUNI](https://it.muni.cz/sluzby/jednotne-prihlaseni-na-muni) OIDC provider
-      * For the service admin: https://spreg.aai.muni.cz/
+      * OIDC service admin can manage the service here: https://spreg.aai.muni.cz/
   * Variables:
     * DEV_APP_BAR_COLOR
-      * App bar color for the development environment (passed in the source code of the `devel` branch)
+      * App bar color for the development environment (used in the build stage of the `devel` branch Docker image)